datafold/terraform-aws-datafold/README.md

 - **Use existing infrastructure**: Configure required resources manually or through other means
 - **Hybrid approach**: Use this module for some components and existing infrastructure for others

 For detailed specifications of each required component, see the [Datafold Dedicated Cloud AWS Deployment Documentation](https://docs.datafold.com/datafold-deployment/dedicated-cloud/aws).
-For application deployment instructions, see the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts).
+For application deployment instructions, continue with the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts) to deploy the operator manager and then the application through the operator.

 ## About subnets and where they get created